ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 2. This block will always trigger and will place the player's swords, bow, magic meter, strength upgrades, and hookshots in their own dungeon major item chests.
 3. This block will always trigger and will lock boss relics on the bosses.
-4. This block has an 80% chance of occurring and when it does, it will place all but 1 of the items randomly among the four locations chosen here.
+4. This block has an 80% chance of occurring, and when it does, it will place all but 1 of the items randomly among the four locations chosen here.
 5. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into other players' Master Sword Pedestals or Boss Relic 1 locations.